micharambou/darktable-group-view/README.md

 This adds a shortcut and a "Toogle group-view" button in darktable's lighttable selection module.
 In group-view mode, only images that are grouped together are shown.

-To achieve this, a temporary tag "group-view" becomes attached to affected images and the current collection filter expanded by this filter tag.
-Once `group-view` mode is left, all attached `group-view` tags become cleaned up.

 Installation
 ------------
 ### Using script_manager